Wide Ruins, Arizona: Kin Naazinii Fortress

 According to oral history, "Kin Naazinii was built as a fortress, with [defensive] slits in the walls for shooting arrows at enemies.
 People lived around the site and on top of the hill."
 The fortress was used as a citadel and "refuge when enemies were detected in the area.
 Some elders lived south of the site, including one named Daalgai, who helped build the fortifications" with Jilhaal.
 "Four stones deep were used (apparently meaning wall thickness). ...
 A passage underneath existed, "where one would crawl in and upward.
 This was the means of entry."
 It has since collapsed.
 "The defensive strategy was employed against "Utes and White Mountain Apaches.
 There was a goat corral in the rocks (or rincon?) below the fortress.
 The architecture provided good shield; modern in technology, it provided that those inside would not be a casualty by arrow shot.
-Hogans(homes) were constructed around the citadel for peace time use.
+Hogans (homes) were constructed around the citadel for peace time use.
 Kin Naazinii Spring, located further up the canyon, was used as a water resource for the citadel.
-Oral legend suggest that a coyote had dug it out.
+Oral legend suggests that a coyote had dug it out.
 At one point in the citadel's history, an ancient massacre occurred at Kin Naazinii.
 It is said that bones fragments were scattered around about the location, as well as leather, bridles, and other items.

 Scholars postulate that Kin Naazinii was positioned off circuitous routes from Zuni Pueblo to Hopi Mesa Pueblos, so that local Navajos could watch such travel without being seen.
 Surrounding hilltops provided views of the terrain that the ancient trails crossed.